documentcloud/documentcloud/app/views/help/publishing.markdown

 [Let us know][] about your reporting.
 Even if it is "just a little local story" -- we're interested in all the reporting you do with DocumentCloud.

+# Embedding a Document Set

+Ever wanted to publish an entire set of documents related to your story?
+DocumentCloud can provide a short snippet of HTML that allows visitors to your site to search and filter through the tens or hundreds of documents that make up your project.

 Still have questions about publishing documents?
 Don't hesitate to [contact us][].

 [Embed Menu]: /images/help/embed_menu.png